weaveworks/profiles/userdocs/profiles.dev/blog/2021-08-04-MLOps-Profile-with-Weave-GitOps.md

 wego gitops install
 ```

-5. After that, we install the ProfileManager controller using the pctl prepare command.
+5. After that, we install the ProfileManager controller using the pctl install command.
 Please note that we need to tell it that our GitOps runtime is running in the wego-system namespace.

 ```